Any mortgage decision you make is likely to be a big one. But before deciding to do so, we need to know how much it costs to refinance a mortgage.

 In terms of overall cost savings, refinancing your mortgage for a lower rate will make the biggest impact.
 It can often lower your monthly mortgage payment dramatically.

 To give a very simple example, suppose you buy a home for $200,000 on a 30-year fixed term at 6% interest.
 In this example, the total amount paid is $431,676 or $231,676 in interest.

 But shaving just 1% off that interest rate takes the total cost down to $386,512 – a difference of $45,164.
-That amount of money could buy two brand new cars – or several used cars.
+With that amount of money, you could buy two brand new cars – or several used cars.

 However, you also have to be sure refinancing is worth it for you.
 Because there are so many variables, nothing is guaranteed.

 Let’s take a look at some of the closing costs associated with refinancing a mortgage.
 Per the Federal Reserve, here are some of the most common fees: